 This study primarily focused on patients with unresectable NSCLC at advanced TNM stages.
-Moreover, for patients with EGFR-positive NSCLC, targeted therapy remains the preferred treatment approach.
-Nevertheless, the emergence of resistance to targeted therapy is an inevitable challenge.
-In this context, ICIs have emerged as a promising therapeutic avenue for unresectable NSCLC patients.
-This study suggests that EGFR mutation status is associated with the response to ICIs, with EGFR-negative patients being more likely to exhibit an early response to ICI treatment, which is consistent with the findings of Jiang and colleagues (48, 49).
-The SIINI serves as both a clinical efficacy biomarker and prognostic indicator, offering distinct advantages in accessibility, safety, cost-efficiency, reproducibility, and adaptability for longitudinal monitoring.
-These strengths stem from its calculation using routine clinical parameters, including complete blood count, biochemical profiles, and BMI.
-However, some inflammatory components in SIINI are susceptible to a variety of confounding factors, which may lead to differences in model performance across different data sets and introduce bias into the research results.
-To mitigate such limitations, integrating SIINI with complementary inflammatory biomarkers and adopting longitudinal assessments could serve as effective strategies to enhance diagnostic accuracy and reduce measurement variability.
+For patients with EGFR-positive NSCLC, targeted therapy remains the preferred treatment approach.
+However, the emergence of resistance to targeted therapy presents an inevitable challenge.
+In this context, ICIs have emerged as a promising therapeutic option for patients with unresectable NSCLC.
+This study suggests that EGFR mutation status is associated with the response to ICIs, with EGFR-negative patients more likely to exhibit an early response to ICI treatment, consistent with the findings of Jiang and colleagues [47, 48].
+The SIINI serves as both a clinical efficacy biomarker and a prognostic indicator, offering distinct advantages in accessibility, safety, cost efficiency, reproducibility, and adaptability for longitudinal monitoring.
+These strengths arise from its calculation using routine clinical parameters, including complete blood count, biochemical profiles, and BMI.
+However, some inflammatory components in SIINI are susceptible to various confounding factors, which may lead to differences in model performance across different data sets and introduce bias into the research results.
+To mitigate these limitations, integrating SIINI with complementary inflammatory biomarkers and adopting longitudinal assessments could effectively enhance diagnostic accuracy and reduce measurement variability.

-Although results are promising, this research faced several constraints.
-Initially, participant numbers were limited.
-Although the data of two medical centers in China are included, further validation through larger prospective studies is needed.
-Secondly, real-world data collection reveals that there are challenges in obtaining indicators such as TMB, circulating tumor DNA (ctDNA) (50), which may be due to high detection costs or inconsistent detection standards in local medical centers.
-Future investigations should synergistically integrate multi-omics biomarker panels, expand prospective multicenter validation frameworks, and achieve statistically powered cohort sizes ($n \ge 400$), collectively addressing current limitations in predictive robustness and clinical implementation scalability.
+Although the results are promising, this research faced several constraints.
+Initially, the number of participants was limited.
+While data from two medical centers in China were included, further validation through larger prospective studies is needed.
+Additionally, real-world data collection reveals challenges in obtaining indicators such as TMB and circulating tumor DNA (ctDNA) [49], which may be due to high detection costs or inconsistent detection standards in local medical centers.
+Future investigations should synergistically integrate multi-omics biomarker panels, expand prospective multicenter validation frameworks, and achieve statistically powered cohort sizes ($n \geq 400$), collectively addressing the current limitations in predictive robustness and the scalability of clinical implementation.